Adams County Sheriff's office investigating deputy-involved shooting - Mississippi's Best Community Newspaper

 The shot injured an armed suspect, in the wrist, Patten said.
 No other injuries were reported.

-The suspect, Jordan Tyrese Donald, 17, is being treated at a Jackson hospital with non-life-threatening injuries, law officials said.
+The suspect, Jordan Tyrese Donald, 17, is being treated at a Jackson hospital with non-life-threatening injuries.

+Donald is being charged as an adult with aggravated assault of an officer for reportedly pointing a semi-automatic rifle at officers as they were serving a search warrant for narcotics Friday morning at the residence, Patten said.

 “It is Friday the 13th but it is also a good Friday because my deputy is alive,” Patten said while investigators were still working the scene Friday morning.

-Patten said Donald has ACSO warrants for drugs and was recently bonded out of jail for shooting into a dwelling and attempted murder.
+Patten said Donald recently bonded out of jail for shooting into a dwelling and attempted murder.
 Donald is also a suspect in another double murder investigation, Patten said.

 One other suspect was detained on the scene and is still being processed, Patten said Friday morning without identifying the second individual because the investigation is ongoing.

-Patten said no less than 15 officers with the Adams County Special Operations Group arrived at Hobo Forks Road early Friday morning to serve a search warrant for narcotics and only one shot was fired.
+Patten said no less than 15 officers with the Adams County Special Operations Group arrived at the residence on Hobo Forks Road to serve the search warrant.

 Before entering the residence, the special operations group announced themselves, “Sheriff’s office, sheriff’s office.
 Search warrant, search warrant,” Patten said.